gliderlabs/registrator/docs/user/backends.md

 Consul supports tags but no arbitrary service attributes.

-When using the `consul-tls` scheme, registrator communicates with Consul through TLS.
+When using the `consul-tls` scheme, Registrator communicates with Consul through TLS.
 You must set the following environment variables:
  * `CONSUL_CACERT` : CA file location
  * `CONSUL_TLSCERT` : Certificate file location
  * `CONSUL_TLSKEY` : Key location